cicero-data/cicero-nlp/README.md

 `base_config.cfg` is the blueprint of the config files that store all the settings and hyperparameters for training.
 It is used to generate the real config files, `config.cfg`, by using terminal commands.

-We have two types of `base_config.cfg` — one is for light spaCy model, the another one is for spaCy transformer model.

-The light cpu `base_config.cfg` can be found at:

-The transformer gpu `base_config.cfg` can be found at

-You can create and specify your own base_config.cfg file at the [spaCy&#39;s offical training information page](https://spacy.io/usage/training).
+You can create and specify your own base_config.cfg file at the [spaCys offical training information page](https://spacy.io/usage/training).

 #### Monitor Training with wandb